 22. Do not be afraid, O beasts of the field, for the wilderness pastures are grown green!
 The tree has borne its fruit; the fig tree and the vines have yielded their strength.

 23. O sons of Zion, shout for joy, and be glad in Jehovah your God!
-He has given you the teacher of righteousness, and He will send down to you the rain, the early and the latter rain, as in the beginning.
+He has given you the teacher of righteousness, and He shall send down to you the rain, the early and the latter rain, as in the beginning.

 24. The threshing floors are full of grain, and the vats overflow with new wine and oil.